Strongly correlated superfluid order parameters from dc Josephson supercurrents

-We experimentally demonstrated the intimate connection between dc Josephson currents and the order-parameter phase and amplitude in fermionic atom superfluids.
+We experimentally demonstrated the intimate connection between dc Josephson currents and the complex order parameter in fermionic atom superfluids.
 Our work reveals that Josephson critical currents represent a reliable quantifier of the condensate density -- a fundamental microscopic quantity in any broken-symmetry superfluid state -- whose direct determination is typically hindered by strong interactions.
 We have checked the robustness of the critical current to temperature, observing no detectable decrease of $I_c$ at unitarity for $T\leq 0.1\,T_F$.
-An exciting extension will be to study the trend of $I_c$ and the nature of current-carrying excitations at $I_\mathrm{ext}>I_c$ upon approaching the superfluid critical temperature in three- and two-dimensional (possibly homogeneous) Fermi gases, contributing to a complete thermodynamic description of strongly interacting paired superfluids.
+An exciting extension will be to study the trend of $I_c$ and the nature of current-carrying excitations at $|I_\mathrm{ext}|>I_c$ upon approaching the superfluid critical temperature in three- and two-dimensional (possibly homogeneous) Fermi gases, contributing to a complete thermodynamic description of strongly interacting paired superfluids.
 Furthermore, our experiments pave the way to exploring exotic current-phase relations in topological or tailored weak links, also in presence of external ac driving, and to unveiling low-temperature condensed phases in atomic simulators of the Fermi-Hubbard model.

 \textbf{Acknowledgments}\\ We acknowledge inspiring discussions with E. Demler, L. Mathey, H. Moritz, A. Recati and J. Tempere.
-We thank S. Giorgini and G. E. Astrakharchik for providing us with QMC calculations of the condensed fraction across the BCS-BEC crossover, B. Frank for providing us with Luttinger-Ward calculations of the chemical potential and the condensed fraction across the BCS-BEC crossover, and H. Moritz and T. Lompe for careful reading of the manuscript.
-This work was supported under European Research Council GA no. $307032$ QuFerm2D, and no. $637738$ PoLiChroM, Fondazione Cassa di Risparmio di Firenze project QuSim2D 2016.0770, and European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie GA no.~705269.
-Correspondence and requests for materials should be addressed to F.S.~(email: scazza@lens.unifi.it).\\
+We thank S. Giorgini and G. E. Astrakharchik for providing us with QMC calculations of the condensate fraction across the BCS-BEC crossover, B. Frank for providing us with Luttinger-Ward calculations of the chemical potential and the condensate fraction across the BCS-BEC crossover, and H. Moritz and T. Lompe for careful reading of the manuscript.
+This work was supported under European Research Council GA no. $307032$ QuFerm2D, and no. $637738$ PoLiChroM, Fondazione Cassa di Risparmio di Firenze project QuSim2D 2016.0770, and European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie GA no.~705269 (F.S.) and GA no. 843303 (W.J.K.).
+Correspondence and requests for materials should be addressed to F.S.~(E-mail: scazza@lens.unifi.it).\\